SeaJay39673/OpenGL_Testing/README.md

 #### Setup Environment:
 If you thought you were done, not quite.

+Enter the command "CMake: Add Configure Preset" and choose "Create From Compilers", then choose a compiler (NOT STRAWBERRY - Windows).

-Enter the command "CMake: Select Configure Preset" and select "NINJA Cross Compiler".
+Enter the command "CMake: Select Configure Preset" and select the compiler you just added.

 Finally, enter the command "CMake: Delete Cache and Reconfigure".